Canonical embedded and non-embedded resolution of singularities for excellent two-dimensional schemes: Introduction

 \medbreak We have tried to write the paper in such a way that it is well readable for those who are not experts in resolution of singularities (like two of us) but want to understand some results and techniques and apply them in arithmetic or algebraic geometry.
 This is also a reason why we did not use the notion of idealistic exponents \cite{H7}.
 This would have given the extra burden to recall this theory, define characteristic polyhedra of idealistic exponents, and rephrase the statements in \cite{H5}.
 Equipped with this theory, the treatment of the functions defining the scheme and the functions defining the boundary would have looked more symmetric; on the other hand, the global algorithm clearly distinguishes these two.

 \bigbreak\bigbreak We now briefly discuss the contents of the sections.
-In the first section we discuss the primary and secondary invariants (local and global) of singularities mentioned above.
-In the second section we discuss permissible blow-ups and the behavior of the introduced invariants for these, based on the fundamental results of Hironaka and Bennett.
+In section 1 we discuss the primary and secondary invariants (local and global) of singularities mentioned above.
+In section 2 we discuss permissible blow-ups and the behavior of the introduced invariants for these, based on the fundamental results of Hironaka and Bennett (and Singh).

 In section 3 we study similar questions in the setting of Theorem \ref{thm.intro.3}, i.e., in a `log-situation' $X \subset Z$ where one has a `boundary': a normal crossings divisor $\bB$ on $Z$.
 We define a class of log-Hilbert-Samuel functions $H_X^{\OB}$, depending on the choice of a `history function' $\OB: X \rightarrow \{\mbox{ subdivisors of }\bB\}$ characterizing the `old components' of $\bB$ at $x\in X$.
 Then $H_X^\OB(x) = (H_X(x),n)$, where $n$ is the number of old components at $x$.
 This gives associated log-Hilbert-Samuel strata